 Increases were common in the 1990s when higher interest rates made this financially possible.
 Now that interest rates are much lower, most pension plans are not able to increase pensions each year.
-Those plans which do increase pensions usually have high member contribution rates.
-It would be too risky to invest all the plan's assets in stocks, and bonds return far less now than they did even five years ago, so estimated long term returns are not high enough to allow annual pension increases.
-The Trustees have the right to increase pensions if there is enough money in the plan.
-They were not permitted under B.C. pension law to increase pensions from 2010 to 2015, as the plan was not fully funded on a solvency basis.
-That rule no longer applies because the plan converted to target benefit.
-Since the valuation study of the plan as at December 31, 2015 showed the plan is fully funded at that date and had enough money to satisfy the buffer amount required under pension law, a pension increase was allowed.
-The Trustees decided to increase the benefits of those who were active or taking a pension from the plan by 3% effective January 1, 2017.
+Since the valuation study of the plan as at December 31, 2017 showed the plan is fully funded at that date and had enough money to satisfy the buffer amount required under pension law, a pension increase was allowed.
+The Trustees decided to increase the benefits of those who were active or taking a pension from the plan by 3% effective January 1, 2017 and by 1.5% on January 1, 2018.

-If the plan becomes underfunded, as measured according to certain pension laws, either contributions must increase or benefits must decrease.
+If the plan becomes underfunded, as measured according to certain pension laws, either contributions must increase, or benefits must decrease.
 As for increases, the Trustees will be permitted to increase pensions in the future if the financial health of the plan as measured by an actuarial valuation shows that the plan has enough money to cover all pensions and also has enough to cover a required rainy day fund, called a provision for adverse deviation.